NikolayOskolkov/Physalia_AncientMetagenomics_2025/exercises.md

 Therefore, additional analysis is needed to follow-up each hit and demonstrate its ancient origin.
 Below, we describe a few steps that can help ancient metagenomic researchers to verify their findings and put them into biological context.

-In this chapter, we will cover:
+In this section, we will cover:

 - how to recognize that a detected organism was mis-identified based on breadth / evenness of coverage
 - how to validate findings by breadth of coverage filters via k-mer based taxonomic classification with KrakenUniq